 - a.
-The Title IX Coordinator must dismiss the Formal Complaint, or allegations therein, at any time, if it is determined that the conduct alleged: (i) would not constitute Sexual Harassment/Sexual Assault, even if proved; (ii) did not occur while the Complainant was participating in, or attempting to participate in, the University's Education Program or Activity; or (iii) did not occur against a person in the United States.
+The Title IX Coordinator must dismiss the Formal Complaint, or allegations therein, at any time, if it is determined that the conduct alleged would not constitute Sexual Misconduct, even if proved.
 Such a dismissal does not preclude the University from taking action under another provision of the University's policies. - b.
-The Title IX Coordinator, in his/her discretion, may also dismiss the Formal Complaint, or allegations therein, if at any time during the Grievance Process, the following occurs: (1) the Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint, or any allegations therein; (ii) the Respondent is no longer enrolled or employed by the University; or (iii) specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein.
+The Title IX Coordinator, in his/her discretion, may also dismiss the Formal Complaint, or allegations therein, if at any time during the Grievance Process, the following occurs: (1) the Complainant notifies the Title IX Coordinator, in writing that the Complainant would like to withdraw the Formal Complaint, or any allegations therein; (ii) the Respondent is no longer enrolled by the University; or (iii) specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations therein. - c.

-- c.
 Written notice of any required or permitted dismissal, including any reason(s) therefore, shall be promptly sent to the parties simultaneously.
 This notice will also advise the parties of their appeal rights in accordance with this policy. - 2.
-Consolidation of Formal Complaints Formal Complaints as to allegations of Sexual Harassment /Sexual Assault against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, may be consolidated where the allegations of Sexual Harassment/Sexual Assault arise out of the same facts or circumstances. - 3.
+Consolidation of Formal Complaints Formal Complaints as to allegations of Sexual Misconduct against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, may be consolidated where the allegations of Sexual Misconduct arise out of the same facts or circumstances. - 3.
 Notice of Allegations Upon receipt of a Formal Complaint, the Title IX Coordinator, or Designee, will provide written notice to the known parties, which includes: - a.
-A link to the University's Title IX Sexual Harassment/Sexual Assault Policy, so the parties can review the University's Grievance Process, including the Informal Resolution Process; - b.
-Sufficient detail, of what is known at the time, related to the allegations of Sexual Harassment /Sexual Assault, including details such as the identities of the parties involved, the conduct allegedly constituting Sexual Harassment/Sexual Assault, and the date(s) and location(s) of the alleged incident(s); - c.
-A statement that the Respondent is presumed not responsible for the alleged conduct, and that a determination regarding responsibility will be made at the conclusion of the Grievance Process; - d.
-Information that the parties may have an Advisor of their choice, who may be, but is not required to be, an attorney; - e.
+A link to the University's Student Sexual Misconduct and Harassment Policy, so the parties can review the University's Grievance Process, including the Informal Resolution Process; - b.
+Sufficient detail, of what is known at the time, related to the allegations of Sexual Misconduct, including details such as the identities of the parties involved, the conduct allegedly constituting Sexual Misconduct, and the date(s) and location(s) of the alleged incident(s); - A statement that the Respondent is presumed not responsible for the alleged conduct, and that a determination regarding responsibility will be made at the conclusion of the Grievance Process; - d.
+Information that the parties may have an Advisor of their choice, who may be, but is not required to be, an attorney: - e.
 A statement that the parties and their Advisors will have the right to inspect and review evidence during the investigation of a Formal Complaint; and - f.
-Reference to the provisions within the Title IX Sexual Harassment/Sexual Assault Policy that prohibits knowingly making False Reports or False Statements.
+Reference to the provisions within the Student Sexual Misconduct and Harassment Policy that prohibits knowingly making False Reports or False Statements.

 Such notice will be provided to the parties within a reasonable period of time prior to conducting any investigatory interview, so that the parties have time to prepare and meaningfully respond.
 If, in the course of an investigation, the University decides to investigate allegations about the Complainant or Respondent that were not included in the initial notice, the University will provide notice of the additional allegations to be investigated, to the known parties.